 Nashville is on the rise.
 It has been for some time, building on a unique culture stemming from its country music roots and legendary creative scene to become an in-demand destination for nightlife, food, sports, and the arts.
 The city is experiencing significant growth propelled by millennials looking for a lower cost of living and laid-back lifestyle in a place that has a lot going on.

-The city even has a nickname for practically all of its sides: NashVegas for the nightlife, Smashville for sports (specifically hockey), Music City for its music heritage.
+The city has nicknames for practically all of its sides: NashVegas for the nightlife, Smashville for sports (specifically hockey), Music City for its music heritage.

-I’m fortunate to have the opportunity to visit Nashville a couple of times a year for my job, but the rest of my family had never been.
-When the opportunity arose to take a family vacation there over a long weekend, we jumped on it.
+I’m fortunate to have the opportunity to visit the city a couple of times a year for my job, but the rest of my family had never been.
+When the opportunity arose to spend a weekend in Nashville with my family, we jumped on it.

 I can’t claim to have seen most – or even a large portion – of the city, but what I have seen continues to make me want to dive deeper.

-Here’s my hot list of things to love about Nashville.
+Here’s my list of things to love about Nashville.